 If there are Suggested Teams for your personal account, you'll see those appear in the scope selector on the top left of the dashboard, and on the teams page within your personal account settings.

 A Team ID is unique identifier generated when your Team is created.
 The Team ID never changes.
 Sometimes you need your Team's ID to make an API request.
 You may also need to share your Team ID with others, so they can grant you access to projects and feature flags.

-You can find your Team ID by using the Vercel API, or by navigating to your team's Dashboard on Vercel.
+You can find your Team ID by using the Vercel REST API, or by navigating to your team's Dashboard on Vercel.

 The easiest way to find your Team ID in Vercel's Dashboard is to visit the following URL, substituting your Team's name where it says

 - Visit the Settings tab in your Team's Dashboard

 - Select General in the navigation on the left